petyosi/react-virtuoso-site/src/content/README.md

 Can be used to improve performance if the rendered items are of known size.
 Setting it causes the component to skip item measurements.
 See the Tweaking Performance section for more details.

+### `ScrollContainer: React.FC`

+Optional.
+Can be used to replace and extend the scrollable element of the component.
+Check the [custom scroll container](/custom-scroll-container) for sample usage.

 ## Properties of the `GroupedVirtuoso` Component

 ### `groupCounts: number[]`